dynamic-and-active-systems-lab/uavrt_supervisor/README.md

 # Features

-- Establishes and monitors a serial or UDP connection with the Pixhawk 4 or Gazebo SITL, respectively
+- Establishes and monitors a serial or UDP connection with the PX4 Autopilot or Gazebo SITL, respectively
 - Recieves and publishes telemetry data from the Pixhawk 4 at a rate of 2Hz
   - Able to write this telemetry data to a .txt file for post-processing
 - Provides a service request for determining the position of the UAV in space given a timestamp